AstrobioMike/AstrobioMike.github.io/amplicon/demultiplexing.md

 <center><img src="{{ site.url }}/images/demux_mapping_head.png"></center>
 <br>
 Here all we really care about for demultiplexing are this first and second columns, the sample name and the barcode.
 The sabre formatting required, as laid out [here on their github](https://github.com/najoshi/sabre){:target="_blank"}, wants 3 tab-delimited columns: 1) barcode; 2) name for forward read file; 3) name for reverse read file.
-So one easy way to make this file is with the magic of bash:
+So one easy way to make this file is with the magic of Unix:

 ```bash
 awk -v OFS="\t" ' NR > 1 {print $2, $1"_R1.fq", $1"_R2.fq"} ' 100914ML515F-mapping.txt > sabre_formatted_barcode_file.txt